 - Special education.
 A district would receive \$4,822 for each special education student in a mainstream instructional arrangement in ADA.
 School districts and other facilities would receive varying annual allotments in ADA for each of the 11 other special education instructional arrangements. - Accelerated programs.
-A district would receive \$877 for each low-income student based on the district's percentage of students in

-ADA in pre-kindergarten through grade 8 who participated in free or reduced lunch programs (FRP).
-This allotment would have to be at least 19 percent of the accreditation allotment.
-Funding for students in residential facilities who are not disabled and programs for teen pregnancy no longer would be funded through this allotment.
-Funding of up to \$1 million for residential facilities and \$10 million for teen pregnancy programs would be distributed separately.

-- Bilingual education.
+A district would receive \$877 for each low-income student based on the district's percentage of students in ADA in pre-kindergarten through grade 8 who participated in free or reduced lunch programs (FRP).
+This allotment would have to be at least 19 percent of the accreditation allotment. - Bilingual education.
 For students in bilingual education or special language programs, districts would receive \$500 per student in ADA in 8th grade or below but not less than 10 percent of the accreditation allotment.
 For students in 9th grade and above, a district would receive \$1,000 per student in ADA but not less than 21 percent of the accreditation allotment. - Career and technology.
-A district would receive \$178 for each annual credit hour for career and technology programs for students in grades 7-12. - Public education grant.
+A district would receive \$178 for each annual credit hour for career and technology programs for students in grades 8-12.
+Beginning September 1, 2007, a pilot program in four counties would provide career and technology programs for 7th grade students.
+By January 1, 2012, a committee established to study the effectiveness of these programs for 7th graders would have to report to the Legislature on its findings.

+- Public education grant.
 A district would receive \$250 per student in ADA who uses public education grants and comes from another district.
 The total number of allotments could not exceed the number of students who live in the district and use public education grants to attend schools in other districts. - Gifted and talented.
 For each student identified as gifted and talented, a district would receive an allotment of \$526, or a greater amount by appropriation.
 Not more than 5 percent of students in ADA would be eligible for this funding.
 TEA could use up to \$500,000 in allocated gifted and talented funds for specific programs, such as MATHCOUNTS.

 Maintenance of effort.
-School districts would not be required to use the amounts allotted for each specific purpose, but they would be prohibited from spending less than they did in the 2004-05 school year for special education, dropout prevention, bilingual education, career and technology education, or gifted and talented programs, unless the education commissioner determined that the requirement posed a unique hardship due to the district's unique circumstances.
+School districts would not be required to use the amounts allotted for each specific purpose, but they would be prohibited from spending less than they did in the 2005-06 school year for special education, dropout prevention, bilingual education, career and technology education, or gifted and talented programs, unless the education commissioner determined that the requirement posed a unique hardship due to the district's unique circumstances.

 Transportation allotment.
 Each school district or county operating a regular transportation system would be entitled to an allotment of \$1.50 per mile for each approved route mile traveled by the system.
 If the amount of a transportation allotment exceeded the cost of providing transportation, the district or county could use the excess funds for any legal purpose.
+TEA would provide by rule that within two miles of a school, only mileage that represented the most direct route would be eligible for reimbursement.
+Districts or counties could apply for an additional 10 percent over their allotments to transport students who live within two miles of school but for whom walking to school could be hazardous.
+In extreme hardship cases, TEA could grant an amount set by appropriation for private or commercial transportation for students from isolated areas and special education students.